mapbender/mapbender-documentation/en/book/quickstart.rst

 Installation
 ===============
-For the installation of Mapbender3 have a look at http://doc.mapbender3.org/en/book/installation.html.
+For the installation of Mapbender have a look at http://doc.mapbender.org/en/book/installation.html.

 Start Mapbender
 ================================================================================